supminn/expense_tracker/README.md

 ## Tech stack

-- Next.JS
+- Next.JS for user-facing application
-- nHost (backend)
+- nHost for data storage and authentication
-- tailwind?
--
+- TailwindCSS for UI styling

 ## Next.JS Application